-• Buffer to public or current use classified land The property is adjacent to land participating in the Timberland program (parcel #172107-9044 to the south and 172107-9042 to the north).
-The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent land, which exceeds the category's requirement.
+• Buffer to public or current use classified land Although credit for this category was not requested, this property is abutting Designated Forest land on the north, east and south (parcel# 321079089, parcel# 0321079091, and parcel# 0321079085).
+The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to the adjacent public land, which exceeds the category's requirement.
 Credit for this category is recommended.